local-minimum/ld30/README.md

 DONE
 ----

+* CODE: Generate codes for getting to level X
 * SOUNDS: Master volumes on effects
 * CSS/CODE: Flash background on shards left when low on shards (<7?)
 * MUSIC: New music please